Top Tips: Winning on-pack promotions

 8. Read the T&Cs

 Check what kind of promotion it is (see my guide) in the T&Cs before you splash out.
 Sometimes you don’t even need to buy the product if it’s just the last 4 digits of a barcode or a keyword that you need to text!
 You have a very slim chance of winning if the on-pack promotion has assigned prizes to pre-allocated codes, or is using an ‘algorithm’.
 When checking T&Cs, keep in mind that your best chance of winning will usually come from ‘First entry after winning moment’ instant win promotions that run 24 hours a day.
-If you read the text ‘although all prizes are available to be won, there is no guarantee they will be won’ – think twice about entering as your chance of a win will be poor! (see my post on misleading instant win promotions)
+If you read the text ‘although all prizes are available to be won, there is no guarantee they will be won’ – think twice about entering as your chance of a win will be poor! (see my posts on misleading instant win promotions and what is a winning moment promotion?)

 9. Look out for litter

-Always keep an eye out for winning litter!
+Wombling for wins can be fun!
 Codes on chocolate wrappers, crisp packets and pop bottles could prove lucrative – carry a plastic bag in your handbag to collect them in (this is of course a great way to keep your neighbourhood clean and tidy too!), or simply snap a photo of the code and throw the litter in a bin.
 In the USA I hear people go ‘dumpster diving’ when McDonalds Monopoly is in full swing, in the hope of finding rare properties and instant win codes – perhaps a step too far for me though!

 10. Keep your receipt/packaging safe

 Did you enjoy this?
-Check my Di’s Prize Buys YouTube playlist for details of the latest purchase-necessary promotions!
+Check my Di’s Prize Buys category for details of the latest purchase-necessary promotions!